-[x] No plans to spend in this category of activities at this time.
+✓ No plans to spend in this category of activities at this time.

-[] Yes.
+\square Yes.
 If yes, describe current and future investments.

-iii.
-Developing, implementing, or enhancing a quality improvement system.
+Click or tap here to enter text . iii.
+Developing, implementing, or enhancing a quality improvement system. □ No plans to spend in this category of activities at this time. ☑Yes.

-[x] Yes.
 If yes, describe current and future investments.
 Texas invests heavily in our mandatory QRIS program.
-TWC has the following goals for high-quality, subsidized child care in Texas:

-Improve child care services by assisting child care providers in achieving quality standards such as Texas Rising Star certification;

-Increase access to quality child care for families by increasing the number of Texas Rising Star-certified facilities; and

-Improve the quality of teacher-child interactions and learning environments by increasing professional development opportunities for child care and Pre-K teachers who work in early childhood education.
+TWC has the following goals for high-quality, subsidized child care in Texas: Improve child care services by assisting child care providers in achieving quality standards such as Texas Rising Star certification; Increase access to quality child care for families by increasing the number of Texas Rising Star-certified facilities; and Improve the quality of teacher-child interactions and learning environments by increasing professional development opportunities for child care and Pre-K teachers who work in early childhood education.